 And of course, there’s Bourbon Street, with block after block of bars.
 Day or night, the atmosphere is always right for a party.
 If you’re in the mood, try a Hand Grenade, the famous fluorescent-green cocktail served at the Tropical Isle.
 Over the years, it’s become a must on Bourbon Street.

 One of the great joys of the French Quarter is getting lost in its maze of streets.
 And you might even make some “frightening” discoveries here: New Orleans is said to be the most haunted city in the United States!
 Perhaps you’ve heard tell of Marie Laveau, the city’s legendary voodoo priestess. . .
 If you’re so inclined, there are plenty of guided tours of New Orleans’s spooky side.

 Soak up the musical vibes

 It’s the birthplace of jazz and blues, so no visit to New Orleans would be complete without at least one live music performance.
 The best place to experience them is on Frenchmen Street, just east of the French Quarter.
 The doors to the music venues are open, so you can hear and see the groups right from the street—a very effective technique for drawing in the crowds.
-We checked out four great spots: Maison, 30°/90°, Marigny, and Blue Line.
+We checked out four great spots: The Maison, 30°/90°, Marigny, and Blue Nile.
 Prepare to be transported by the sounds of trumpets, saxophones, trombones and double basses shaking the walls.
 Even if you’re not a fan of the genre, it’s hard not to appreciate this music when you know you’re in the very spot where it was born.

 Take in a Saints game at the Superdome